demchenkoalex/react-native-module-template/README.md

 ### iOS

-Open Xcode, in the project navigator find `Libraries` folder, reveal contents using small arrow and hit `DELETE` on `RNModuleTemplate.xcodeproj`.
-Alternatively, open `example/ios/example.xcodeproj/project.pbxproj`, search for the `Template` (there should be number of `libRNModuleTemplate.a` and `RNModuleTemplate.xcodeproj` files) and remove all references to them.
+Open Xcode, in the project navigator find `Libraries` folder, reveal contents using the small arrow and hit `DELETE` on `RNModuleTemplate.xcodeproj`.
+Alternatively, open `example/ios/example.xcodeproj/project.pbxproj`, search for the `Template` (there should be a number of `libRNModuleTemplate.a` and `RNModuleTemplate.xcodeproj` files) and remove all references to them.
 Please remove whole lines if it among files with other names or whole sections if it is the only item.
-Groups, like `Library` or `Products`, must stay, just remove template from appropriate children field.
+Groups, like `Library` or `Products`, must stay, just remove the template from appropriate children field.

 ### Android